-totalCO2it=Bo+B1totalorganicthousandsofacresit+ B2stategdpit+ B3populationit+ tt+ ai+vit
+totalCO2it=Bo+B1total_organic_thousands_of_acresit+ B2state_gdpit+ B3populationit+ tt+ ai+vit

-Here, i indexes each states and t indexes each year.
+Here, i indexes each state and t indexes each year.
 The variable tt captures the time-fixed effect while ai captures the state fixed effect.
 The dependent variable of my model is totalCO2, measures the total carbon emissions, and our primary explanatory variable of interests is total_organic_acres, the acreage devoted to organic farming, is re-scaled to total_organic_thousands_of_arces to make it easier to keep track and interpret.
-I also include states’ GDP, population, and energy consumption as explanatory variables, due to their established correlation with total GHG emissions (McGee, 2014).
+I also include states GDP and population as explanatory variables, due to their established correlation with total GHG emissions (McGee, 2014).
 Based on the paper hypothesis, I expect that the coefficient on total organic acres to be negative, suggesting that an expansion in one organic farming acreage correlates with a MtCO2e decrease in total GHG emissions.

 Results

-Table 3 represents my regression result using three different model specifications.
-The first column is pooledOLS coefficient and the other two are fixed effects coefficients for panel data.
-In each type of model, I include state GDP and population as controlled variables.
-The first fixed effect model only includes state-fixed effect.
-Year-fixed effect is later included in model 3.
-Since the use of pooled OLS for panel data of many years is very likely to create endogeneity which leads to biased coefficients, I will focus mainly on the results of fixed effects models.
+Table 3 displays regression results across three distinct model specifications: pooled Ordinary Least Squares (OLS) and two fixed effects models for panel data, incorporating state GDP and population as control variables.
+The initial fixed effects model incorporates only state-fixed effects, while the third model additionally includes year-fixed effects.
+Given the use of pooled OLS in multi-year panel data can produce endogeneity, leading to biased estimates, the analysis primarily focuses on the fixed effects models.

-According to pooled OLS model, an increase of one thousand acres in the total thousands of acreages of certified organic is associated with a 0.088 million metric tons of carbon dioxide in total greenhouse gas emission.
+According to pooled OLS model, the result shows a significant correlation between the total thousands of acreages of certified organic and total greenhouse gas emission.
+This indicated an increase of one thousand acres in the total thousands of acreages of certified organic is associated with a 0.088 million metric tons of carbon dioxide in total greenhouse gas emission.
 This result goes the opposite side of my prediction as increase in organic farming led to increase in greenhouse gas emission.
-State GDP appears to be significantly positively correlated with the total of greenhouse gas, indicating that an increase of one million of US dollars is associated with an increase of 0.0007 million metric tons of carbon dioxide.
-Population also appears to be significantly positively correlated with the total of greenhouse gas, indicating that an increase of one million of US dollars is associated with an increase of 4.80e-05 million metric tons of carbon dioxide.
+The state GDP is positively linked with emissions, where a one million USD increase correlates with a 0.0007 million metric ton rise in carbon dioxide emissions.
+Similarly, population growth shows a significant positive correlation, with each million USD increase associated with a 4.80e-05 million metric ton increase in emissions.

-When controlling for state-fixed effect, the correlation between the total thousands of acreages of certified organic and total greenhouse gas emission remains positive but insignificant.
-This suggests that that when controlling for unobserved state-level effects, the earlier observed positive impact of organic farming on emissions is no longer detectable.
-At the same time, state GDP and Population also become insignificant.
-R-squared equals 0.021 indicates a very small variation in total greenhouse gas emission is explained by this model when control for state.
+The first fixed effects model, which controls for state-fixed effects, shows that the earlier positive association between organic farming acreage and emissions becomes statistically insignificant, indicating that controlling for unobserved state-level effects renders the initial observed impact undetectable.
+Both state GDP and population also turn insignificant in this model.
+The R-squared of 0.021 suggests that a minimal variation in emissions is explained by this model when accounting for state-level effects.

-When adding in year-fixed effect, the coefficient of total of thousands of acreages of certified organic turn to the expected direction – negative – however, still remain insignificant.
-The result suggests that the total of thousand acreages of certified organic pasture and cropland does not statistically predict the total of greenhouse gas emission, holding other factor constant.
-R-squared slightly increase to 0.132 but still indicates a very small variation in total greenhouse gas emission is explained by this model when control for state.
+With the inclusion of year-fixed effects, the coefficient for organic acreage shifts towards the expected negative direction, though it remains insignificant, implying that organic acreage does not statistically predict emissions levels when holding other factors constant.
+The slight increase in R-squared to 0.132 still indicates a minimal explanatory power of the model concerning variations in greenhouse gas emissions.

 Table 3.
 Result Table